grafana/metrictank/docs/config.md

 brokers = kafka:9092
 # kafka topic (may be given multiple times as a comma-separated list)
 topics = mdm
 # offset to start consuming from.
-Can be one of newest, oldest,last or a time duration
+Can be one of newest, oldest or a time duration
 # When using a duration but the offset request fails (e.g. Kafka doesn't have data so far back), metrictank falls back to `oldest`.
 # the further back in time you go, the more old data you can load into metrictank, but the longer it takes to catch up to realtime data
-offset = last
+offset = oldest
 # kafka partitions to consume. use '*' or a comma separated list of id's
 partitions = *
 # save interval for offsets
 offset-commit-interval = 5s
-# directory to store partition offsets index. supports relative or absolute paths. empty means working dir.
-# it will be created (incl parent dirs) if not existing.
-data-dir =
 # The number of metrics to buffer in internal and external channels
 channel-buffer-size = 1000
 # The minimum number of message bytes to fetch in a request